fanduel-oss/refract/docs/introduction/core-concepts.md

 }
 ```

-`declarativeStorageSideEffect` is pure while `imperactiveSideEffectHandler` is not.
-Every application will have imperative and impure code: `declarativeStorageSideEffect` can't exist whithout `imperativeStorageSideEffect`.
+`declarativeStorageSideEffect` is pure while `imperativeSideEffectHandler` is not.
+Every application will have imperative and impure code: `declarativeStorageSideEffect` can't exist without `imperativeStorageSideEffect`.
 But it is best for imperative code to be isolated and as high as possible in your application.

 Declarative side-effects have two main benefits: